application202410/bn-test/README.md

 - Tests
     - I'm not going to work towards 100% coverage, given time constraints but will write tests mainly to help me as I write new code.

+### Download and parse phase
+I've kept this very simple and not really added much error handling or validation.
+Even with the presumption that this is a trusted, internal API, there really ought to be _some_ handling of errors.
+I've not spent any time doing that here - these will simply fall over if the input data is broken.

  ## Discussion